rektsu/Docker-RCE-PoC/README.md

 cat /output to see the output of the command ran.

 # Case of Use
-use exploit.sh to list users and grab possible .ssh keys to connect to the host machine through ssh service if available, list networks of the organization, users, services installed, etc.
+use exploit.sh to list users and grab possible .ssh authorized_keys to connect to the host machine through ssh service if available, list networks of the organization, users, services installed, etc.